J-cabin/SATGL/docs/source/get_started/quick_start.rst

     #log settings
     log_file: ./log/neurosat.log

-For more details of training and evaluation config, please refer to **config**.
+For more details of training and evaluation config, please refer to :ref:`config-introduction`.

 4. Run the model and collect the result:
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>